timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/index.md

 * Ingest and query Bitcoin transactions
 * Analyze the blockchain with hyperfunctions

-Sourcing blockchain data can be difficult but don't worry in the next section we provide a sample file for you to download and ingest into your database so you can complete the tutorial.

 ## Prerequisites
 Before you begin, make sure you have:
 * A TimescaleDB instance running locally or on the cloud.
 For more information, see [installation options](/install/latest/)